Jungkook's net worth and most expensive things owned by the BTS singer

 Jungkook’s sprawling property in Itaewon

 The BTS vocalist has treated himself to the best in luxury, including a massive property in one of South Korea’s richest neighbourhoods, Itaewon.
-According to All K-pop, Jungkook purchased the massive urban home in 2020 for a whopping 7.6 billion KRW (around USD 6 million).
+According to All K-pop, Jungkook purchased the massive urban home in 2020 for a whopping 7.6 billion KRW (around INR 47 crore).
 After waiting for almost two years to get the construction permit, the house is taking shape from scratch.
 The five-storey building, which spreads across 1161.04 square meters, will consist of two underground levels and three ground levels.

 With the completion of the property, Jungkook will be neighbours with some of the most influential people in South Korea.
 These include Hyundai Motor Group Chairman Jung Eui Sun, SK Group Chairman Choi Tae Won, Nong Shim Group chairman Shin Dong Won and more.